Picture of Tara Breslow

 This is a difficult time.
 So many questions might be swirling in your head about your loved one’s death.
 Fortunately, Tara Breslow-Testa is available to answer any questions you have.

 Please contact Tara Breslow-Testa and Associates today.
 Our firm has spent more than a decade representing criminal defendants.
-We understand the hazards prisoners face while in custody.
-And we can demand accountability when your loved one is attacked or denied medical care.
+We can demand accountability when your loved one is attacked or denied medical care.
 To learn more, call (732) 784-2880 or send us an online message for a free consultation.

 Client Reviews